Topics: A new Multiphase Flow Pump Technology (FSubsea) and a Novel Downhole Choke Technology for Managed Pressure Drilling (Heavelock)

 Date: May 23, 2018 Time: 1730-2100

 Venue: Restaurant Olivia Aker Brygge

-Heavelock™ is an autonomous downhole choke valve, able to manipulate mud flow through the drill string, thus cancelling out pressure variations around the drill bit.
-If implemented, Heavelock™ technology can bring substantial savings to MPD operations from floaters by decreasing Non-Productive Time (NPT) due to Waiting On Weather (WOW) and will thus also lead to considerable reductions in CO2 footprint of offshore drilling operations.
+Heavelock™ is developing an autonomous downhole choke valve, able to manipulate mud flow through the drill string, thus cancelling out pressure variations around the drill bit.
+If implemented, the Heavelock™ technology can bring substantial savings to MPD operations from floating drilling units through a reduction of non-productive time (NPT) due to waiting on weather (WOW) events and will thus also lead to considerable reductions in CO2 footprint of offshore drilling operations.
 This is especially relevant for Northern Norway with deep waters and rough weather, but also on mature fields with sensitive reservoirs, such as Troll.
 Heavelock™ technology has its roots at NTNU and the development work is supported by Statoil, Innovation Norway and Research Council of Norway.
-First tests of a pilot-scale prototype are due to be carried out this spring at Ullriggen in Svavanger.
+First tests of a pilot-scale prototype are due to be carried out this spring at Ullrigg in Svavanger.